Study Says Organizations Lose 5% of Revenues Annually Due to Fraud

 Stay tuned for our review of recent occupational fraud cases in our region and how they mirror the ACFE report in an upcoming online St. Louis Business Journal article.

-To discuss fraud prevention for your organization, contact Ron Steinkamp, Partner, Advisory Services, at 314.983.1238 or email@example.com.
+To discuss fraud prevention for your organization or to request our complimentary fraud prevention assessment, fill out the adjacent form or contact Ron Steinkamp, Partner, Advisory Services, at 314.983.1238 or firstname.lastname@example.org.